Category Archives: Search Engine Optimization

 image(Flickr/Les Chatfield)

 Matt Cutts recently made another of the videos in which he answers questions from the webmaster and SEO communities.
-This video specifically dealt with the subject of whether “rel=nofollow” should be used with widgets and infographic links.
+This video specifically addressed whether to use “rel=nofollow” with widgets and infographic links.

 The one word answer is “no,” and a slightly more expanded response would be “Definitely not, and if anyone tells you otherwise, exercise caution.”
 Continue reading